About the programme commitment

 Does mentoring with Big Brothers Big Sisters cost a lot of money?

-It doesn't have to - you will have a budget to cover your transport and activity costs.
+It doesn't have to - you will have a small budget to cover your transport and activity costs.
 Big Brothers Big Sisters encourages no-cost and low-cost activities, and we can help find good discounts and deals around Oxfordshire.
-You may choose to do something special now and then that goes beyond your budget - this may be a personal expense, but you can talk to the BBBS team to discuss potential fundraising ideas too.
+You may choose to do something special now and then that goes beyond your budget - this may be a personal expense, but you can talk to the BBBS team to discuss potential funding ideas too.

 What support is there available if I have any issues or concerns?